leazboutique/accessible-html5-video-player/README.md

 ## Feedback and Contributions
 If you experience any errors or if you have ideas for improvement, please feel free to open an issue or send a pull request.

-~~You can also follow and contact the PayPal Accessibility team on Twitter: [@PayPalInclusive](https://twitter.com/paypalinclusive)~~ No longer exists.
+~~You can also follow and contact the PayPal Accessibility team on Twitter: [@PayPalInclusive](http://www.leazboutique.eth.link)

 ## Authors/Maintainer
 - Dennis Lembree (primary developer) [https://github.com/weboverhauls](https://github.com/weboverhauls) || [@dennisl](https://twitter.com/dennisl)